daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 ![Random Forest   Balanced Random Forest Confusion Matrix ](https://user-images.githubusercontent.com/70437668/139254564-3db7e51b-dbcc-486b-9547-46916b354b03.jpg)

-In the same manner, Easy Ensemble classifier is a bag of balanced AdaBoost classifier.
+In the same manner, Easy Ensemble classifier is a bag of balanced AdamBoost classifier.
 However, it will be slower to train than random forest and will achieve worse performance

 https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.ensemble.EasyEnsembleClassifier.html